learn-co-curriculum/java-mod-7-logging-configuration/README.md

 Where has all the rest of the output gone?

-Remember our logging rule from before:

-> `logger.info()` will output a message if and only if "logging level <= INFO"

-Since we're using the `info()` method in our code, and we have now configured the logging level to be `WARN`, we will only see output for the `WARN` or `ERROR` levels.

-Furthermore, if you go back to your output before we changed the log levels, you will see that most of the output associated with the Spring Framework itself is also output at level `INFO` and therefore will not be visible when the log level is higher.
+Since we set the logging level to WARN, we will only see output for the WARN or ERROR leveled log statements.
+If we go back to the output before we changed the log levels, we will see that most of the output associated with the Spring Framework itself has the level `INFO`; therefore, it will not be visible when the log level is higher.

 Let's now go from a very terse output to a very verbose output - let's change the log level to `TRACE`: